neepunkumar/Deep-Learning-Project/README.md

 ## Motivation

-The coursework aims to:
+The project aims to:
 - Provide practical experience in training and evaluating deep learning models.
 - Demonstrate the use of CNNs for image classification and RNNs for text generation.
 - Explore techniques to mitigate overfitting and improve model generalization.
-- Familiarize students with real-world datasets like TinyImageNet and COCO.
+- Familiarize with real-world datasets like TinyImageNet and COCO.

 ---